-The next meeting of the Public Advisory Committee (PAC) to the Thunder Bay Remedial Action Plan, or cleanup plan, will take place at 7 p.m. on Wednesday, November 12 at the Health Sciences Centre on the Lakehead University Campus (map).
+The next meeting of the Public Advisory Committee (PAC) to the Thunder Bay Remedial Action Plan, or cleanup plan, will take place at 7 p.m. on Wednesday, November 12 at the Balmoral Street Centre on the Lakehead University Campus (directions).
 The general public is welcome to attend and there is no charge.

 Links to Important Documents:

 - Delisting Criteria for Beneficial Use Impairments being discussed

 - Presentation on George Creek Rehabilitation by Frank Edgson/Northshore Steelhead Association

 - Kaministiquia River Water Management Plan (note, this is a huge file and will take significant time to access)

 - Kathy Sakamoto Chippewa Beach Geomorphology Information